Goods and services market approach templates

 Goods and services contract templates

-The following policies and guides support the market approach templates:
+The following policy and guides support the market approach templates:

 Templates support the market approach templates